Philadelphia Criminal Defense Lawyers for Drug Delivery Resulting in Death Charges

 Will I Get Immunity if I Report a Drug Overdose and the Person Dies?

-No. If you sold drugs to someone and they die as a result of using those drugs, Pennsylvania's Good Samaritan Law or Drug Overdose Response Immunity statute will not protect you from criminal homicide charges.
+No. If you sold or gave drugs to someone and they die as a result of using those drugs, Pennsylvania's Good Samaritan Law or Drug Overdose Response Immunity statute will not protect you from criminal homicide charges.
 Pennsylvania's Drug Overdose Response Immunity statute only provides protection against prosecution for minor criminal charges and probation violations related to drug possession.

 The Pennsylvania statute provides immunity to prosecution for minor, misdemeanor drug offenses such as the knowing and intentional possession of a controlled substance for personal use and possession of drug paraphernalia.
 It also provides immunity against violations of probation and parole.
 This means that if the person does not die or the police cannot prove that you provided the person with drugs, then you could not be prosecuted for misdemeanor possession or a probation violation.
 However, if the person dies and there is evidence that you provided the drugs to them which caused their death, the statute would not prevent prosecution for the more serious felony offenses with which you could be charged.
 For example, the statute does not provide immunity to Possession with the Intent to Deliver charges or the extremely serious and increasingly-prosecuted homicide charge of Drug Delivery Resulting in Death.
 The lack of immunity against more serious charges result in a very difficult situation for someone who observes a friend suffering from a drug overdose as the person must choose between getting help and risking criminal prosecution and failing to act and serious bodily injury or death occurring to the other person.
 Of course, making the decision to call 911 and get help is a factor that a prosecutor could consider in deciding whether or not to bring charges in the result of an overdose.
 However, it is important to remember that you should always speak with a criminal defense attorney before making any statements to law enforcement officials.